Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 `[device]` is your device type: `fs600` or `fs1000`.

 The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.

-After successfully flashing the firmware, reconnect the battery connector to BAT1 and close the device.
+Make sure you keep the backups safe, so you can always return to the original firmware.
+To flash a backup, open a terminal and start the `install-bosean-[device]` script with the backup file as argument.

 To enable USB data communications under Windows, install the [CH340 driver](https://www.catalog.update.microsoft.com/Search.aspx?q=USB%5CVID_1A86%26PID_7523).